l2duke/Raspberry-Pi-Email-Notifier/README.md

 # Raspberry-Pi-Email-Notifier
 A raspberry pi powered email notifier.
 The SenseHat LED grid notifies you of how many unread emails you have.
+Upon plugging in the raspberry pi, your number of unread emails scrolls across the LED grid, as well as an image of an evolope giving you a subtle idea of how many emails you may have.
+The images consist of an envolope with a green square on the top right corner; this image means you only have one unread email.
+If you have more than one unread email, a yellow box will appear on the top right corner.
+If you have a lot of unread emails, a red square shows up on the top right.
+If you have no unread emails, a smiley face displays on the screen.